Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 18 - Variables.md

 ## Best Practices

-- Don't use spaces (it's possible, you can wrap the variable in curley braces like `${My Variable}` but it's gross)
+- Don't use spaces (it's possible, you can wrap the variable in curly braces like `${My Variable}` but it's gross)
 - Make sure your variables are named logically, don't use `$a` or `$foo` for anything serious as it becomes impossible to follow the code.